Outsourcing Adjudication to Strategic Jurors: Computational experiments

 In our experiments, we simulate the following dynamics of strategic play.
 Initially, all agents put an effort of $\epsilon>0$ and cast the signal they receive as vote.
 In subsequent rounds, each agent best-responds.
 In particular, the structure of the dynamics is as follows: \begin{description} \item[Round $0$:] Agent $i$ puts an effort of $\epsilon$ and casts her signal as vote. \item[Round $j$, for $j=1, 2, ..., R$:] Agent $i$ gets $m_i$ as feedback.
 She decides her strategy $\beta_i\in \{0,1\}$ and effort level $\lambda_i\geq 0$.
 She draws her signal, which is alternative $T$ with probability $f_i(\lambda_i)$ and alternative $F$ with probability $1-f_i(\lambda_i)$.
-If $\beta_i=1$, she casts her signal as vote; otherwise, she casts the opposite of her signal as vote. \end{description}
+If $\beta_i=1$, she casts her signal as vote; otherwise, she casts the opposite of her signal as vote. \end{description} \definecolor{c1}{RGB}{68,1,84} \definecolor{c4}{RGB}{94,201,98} \definecolor{c3}{RGB}{31,163,134} \definecolor{c2}{RGB}{55,89,140}

 In each round after round $0$, agents get the exact value of $m_i$ as feedback (as opposed to its distribution)\footnote{An alternative implementation would assume that $m_i$ takes the number of $T$-votes in a randomly chosen previous round.
-The results are qualitatively similar to those we present here.} but maximize their expected utility with respect to the components $\lambda_i$ and $\beta_i$ of their strategy.
+The results obtained in this way are qualitatively similar to those we present here.} but maximize their expected utility with respect to the components $\lambda_i$ and $\beta_i$ of their strategy.
 Hence, the only difference with what we have seen in earlier sections is that the calculation of expected utility considers the actual value of payments and not their expectation, i.e.,

 where